aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/03_implementation/_index.en.md

 pre = "<b>3. </b>"
 +++

-In this section, you will complete the following steps to implement the primary functionality of your image processing workflow.
+In this chapter, you will step through a number of sections to implement the primary functionality of your image processing workflow.
 {{% children showhidden="false" %}}